Kimono Umbrella 雄峯-Yuho

 Part of the Kimono Umbrella collection, this Japanese umbrella design is Yuho (majestic mountains).
 Crafted & upcycled from a traditional, antique Kimono that has been passed down through generations.

 Coated in a Vintage Kimono fabric, glass fibre body and wooden handle.
 Making full use of the mountains on the spine, the work on this parasol is bold and resembles a Japanese painting, with the blue grating of the ground colour spreading grandly.
-In Japanese culture, mountains are the dwelling places of spirits called kami which respond to human ritual.
+In Japanese culture, mountains are the dwelling places of spirits called kami, which respond to human rituals.
 The value of invisibility is a Japanese aesthetic and the dignity of the Kimono.
 The JUBAN is another type of Kimono made for males in the 1960s.
-JUBAN is not seen to appear usually but sophisticated people liked to wear this kind of designed JUBAN.
-Japan Kimono culture embodies this kind of playful spirit.
+JUBAN is not seen appear usually, but sophisticated people like to wear this kind of designed JUBAN.
+Japan’s Kimono culture embodies this kind of playful spirit.

 Canopy made from 100% silk of a Kimono, meaning it’s not suitable for rain as it would damage the silk – however, as the theme of this umbrella, it is perfect for the sun, weighing approximately 310 grams.
-The origin of the Kimono can be traced as far back as the Heian Period over 1200 years ago where straight cuts of fabric were sewn together to create a garment that fit every body shape.
+The origin of the Kimono can be traced as far back as the Heian Period, over 1200 years ago, when straight cuts of fabric were sewn together to create a garment that fit every body shape.

 Enjoy the radiance and vibrancy of this wonderful 雄峯-Yuho Kimono Umbrella on a hot summer’s day.